netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ![Raw flows table](./raw-flows-table.png)

-We see here some nodes talking to `flowslogs-pipeline`, or `netobserv-plugin` talking to the Loki gateway...
+Here we see some nodes talking to `flowslogs-pipeline`, or `netobserv-plugin` talking to the Loki gateway...
 Everything can be displayed here, but there's also a lot of redundant information, there is the noise of the source ports (which become destination ports in the responses), it's a flat view that requires a lot of scrolling to capture all the meaningful bits.
-Moreover, the data it taken from Loki, which is not great if you want weeks of data.
+Moreover, the data is pulled from Loki, which is not great if you want weeks of data.
 We need something more concise.

 The topology view helps for sure: it aggregates some of the data, for instance per owner (workload) instead of per pod.